andykorth/GGJ-2025/README.md

 * Retail sale of goods, slow and low price, but guarenteed sales.

+* Production units set a product.
+It makes those forever until you change it.
+* Buildings cost money to construct
+  * But use resources to upgrade.

 ### Cooperative elements:
 * Research Cooperative.
 Send a proposal to someone and they accept it.
 * User to User trade proposals.
 * Invite a user to build on a planet you have a base on.

 ###
 Materials: